Days go by when nothing comes

 ‘Eb.’
 Cecile pushed her walker along.
 ‘Your children dumped you here too?’

 Ebony shook her head.
 Going by her reflection, she couldn’t have been more than 30.
 At least that was the guess of hospital staff when she’d been brought in from the side of the road.
 Not a stitch of belonging on her bar the clothes and the bracelet she wore.
 The police had assumed hit and run.
 But then again, she’d been found on the side of a highway in the middle of nowhere.
 Where had she been walking to, or from?

 Since there was no missing persons report matching her description, no one had come forward either.
 The local channel had even had a bulletin or two on her, but no calls had come in.
 So, the hospital did what hospitals do, they moved her along to a nursing home after her bones and fractures had healed.
 3 months on, and still, Ebony didn’t have a single shred of memory come back.
 Not yet anyway.
 Except the barn doors she kept seeing in her dreams.

 ‘I don’t know if I have any children, Cecile.
 I don’t even know if I’m married.
 Or whether I have a husband, a family.
 Anyone really.’

 ‘That’s nice dear.’
-Cecile smiled as they finally reached the dinning area.
+Cecile smiled as they finally reached the dining area.
 Ebony forced a smile, sat her down on the nearest chair and rushed out into the garden area.
 Some days she panicked.
 What if she could never remember who she was.
-What if this was her life, living amongst people who barely remembered who they were or where they were.
+What if this was her life, living among people who barely remembered who they were or where they were.